aminesdev/aminesdev/README.md

 # 👋 Hi, I'm Amine!

-I'm a Computer Science student and passionate Software Developer from Algeria.
+I'm a Computer Science student and a Software Developer.
 I love building clean, functional, and scalable applications — and I’m always learning something new!

 ---